-3. ACADEMIC GOVERNANCE
+3. Academic Governance

-- 3.1 In common with the sector, we have in place a clear and robust academic governance structure and associated arrangements.
-Within the structure primary and ultimate responsibility rests with the Academic Board, supported by its Standing Committees, regulatory frameworks, policies and procedures, for the management of academic standards and quality and consequently for protecting the value of qualifications over time. - 3.2 As first tier Standing Committees, the Academic Regulations and Policy Committee (ARPC), Collaborative Partnerships Committee (CPC) and the Learning, Teaching, Assessment and Quality Committee (LTAQC), have delegated authority for the management of the University's quality assurance and regulatory frameworks and the maintenance of academic standards and quality for awards delivered through partnership arrangements.
-LTAQC has lead responsibility for the quality assurance framework, approval and re-approval of courses and conferment of awards.
-ARPC is responsible for academic policy and the day-to-day operation of the Academic Regulations and approval of any amendments to the regulations.
-CPC is responsible for the quality assurance framework for awards delivered in partnership with UK and overseas partners and the approval, monitoring and review of collaborative partnerships and apprenticeships.
+- 3.1 In common with the sector we have in place a clear and robust academic governance structure and associated arrangements.
+Within the structure primary and ultimate responsibility rests with the Academic Board, supported by its Standing Committees, regulatory frameworks, policies and procedures, for the management of academic standards and quality and consequently for protecting the value of qualifications over time. - 3.2 In October 2022 and February 2023 existing first tier Standing Committees, the Academic Regulations and Policy Committee (ARPC) and the Collaborative Partnerships Committee (CPC) were dissolved.
+The Learning, Teaching, Assessment and Quality Committee (LTAQC), assumed responsibility for the remainder of ARPC's work, principally the oversight and management of the Academic Regulations, LTAQC also has delegated authority for the management of the University's quality assurance and regulatory frameworks, the maintenance of academic standards and quality for awards delivered through partnership arrangements, and lead responsibility for the quality assurance framework, approval and re-approval of courses and conferment of awards.
+In April 2023, two new first tier Standing Committees were approved: the International Recruitment and Transnational Education Committee (IRTC) assuming responsibility for the guality assurance framework for awards delivered in overseas partners and; an Apprenticeship and UK Partnerships Strategy Committee (APSC) having responsibility for the strategic development and quality and standards of UK partnerships and apprenticeships.
 All awards delivered in partnership follow the University's academic regulations and all Boards responsible for assessment decisions are Chaired by University academic staff. - 3.3 Academic Board is ultimately responsible for the conferment of the University's awards and delegates this authority to LTAQC and in turn to Progression and Award Boards (PABs) convened in each academic School.
-Membership of PABs includes External Examiners who perform a critical role in providing assurance that the academic standards of our awards continue to be maintained and that they are comparable with sector recognised standards.
+Membership of MABs and PABs includes External Examiners who perform a critical role in providing assurance that the academic standards of our awards continue to be maintained and that they are comparable with sector recognised standards.
 As part of the introduction of the Academic Regulations in 2018/19 the University introduced a two-tiered assessment system consisting of first tier Module Assessment Boards (MABs) and second tier Progression and Award Boards (PABs).
-MABs are responsible for confirming the marks for each module and maintaining standards of assessments in conjunction with External Examiners.
+MABsare responsible for confirming the marks for each module and maintaining standards of assessments in conjunction with External Examiners.
 PABs then use those confirmed marks to award credit and make decisions on progression and award, including final degree classifications.
 PABs are also expected to maintain oversight of the conduct and outcomes of the assessment process and report on this annually.
 At least one External Examiner must always be in attendance at any PAB where a final award is made.